facebook/docusaurus/docs/api-doc-markdown.md

 Documents use the following markdown header fields that are enclosed by a line `---` on either side:

 `id`: A unique document id.
-If this field is not present, the document's `id` will default to it's file name (without the extension).
+If this field is not present, the document's `id` will default to its file name (without the extension).

 `title`: The title of your document.
-If this field is not present, the document's `title` will default to it's `id`.
+If this field is not present, the document's `title` will default to its `id`.

 `sidebar_label`: The text shown in the document sidebar for this document.
 If this field is not present, the document's `sidebar_label` will default to its `title`.